 • South Africa: Emerging as a producer of high-quality Chardonnay, particularly in Walker Bay, Stellenbosch, and Elgin.
 The wines balance citrus freshness with minerality, influenced by the cool ocean breezes.

-Chardonnay Wine Taste & Smell Characteristics
+Chardonnay Wine Taste and Smell Characteristics

 Aroma Profile